 The Company received a determination letter in March 2024 reaffirming the FDA's position that AXIOFILL does not meet the regulatory classification requirements of a Human Cell, Tissue or Cellular or Tissue-based Product under Section 361 of the Public Health Service Act.
-The Company strongly disagrees with this determination and has filed suit in the U.S. District Court for the Northern District of Georgia against the FDA on this matter.
+The Company strongly disagrees with this determination.
+On March 25, 2024, MIMEDX filed suit in the U.S. District Court for the Northern District of Georgia against the FDA, the U.S. Department of Health and Human Services, Xavier Becerra, in his official capacity as Secretary of Health and Human Services, and Robert Califf, M.D. in his official capacity as Commissioner of Food and Drugs at FDA alleging violations of the Administrative Procedure Act and asking the Court to vacate FDA's designation, declare FDA's designation as arbitrary, capricious, an abuse of discretion, and contrary to law, and declare that AXIOFILL meets the criteria to be regulated under Section 361 of the Public Health Services Act.
+The parties have each filed motions for summary judgment in the case; briefing on the motions is expected to be completed by November 7, 2024.